wlsf82/backstop-config/README.md

 ## Feedback

-Your feedback is very important for this project, so, if you have any doubts or suggestions, open an issue, and I'll look into it.
+Your feedback is very important for this project.
+If you have any doubts or suggestions, open an issue, and I'll look into it.

 ___